Aricg/aricg.github.io/assets/Pandoc/resume.md

 ----

-> A self-taught technophile\
+> A self-taught technophile.\
 > Open-source, Automation, Best Practices\
-> Continous Integration\
+> Continous Integration, Continuous Deployment\
-> In an ideal world developers interface with compute as a commodity\
+> In an ideal world developers interface with compute as a commodity.\

 ----